 - 7.1.
-The Firm's senior management, via the Counterparty Committee, is responsible for ensuring that robust business practices are operating in all its trading activities to deliver best execution on a consistent basis and for promoting a culture that proactively identifies and manages conflicts of interest.
-The Counterparty Committee is also ultimately responsible for the on-going review and monitoring of this policy, to ensure that it remains robust and fit for purpose, taking into account, amongst other things, changes to market structures, execution practices and development of new products. - 7.2.
-The Counterparty Committee receives quarterly management information relating to best execution from the central dealing desk and the compliance department. - 7.3.
-Any deficiencies or issues identified by the Firm's monitoring procedures are promptly escalated to the Counterparty Committee for its review with sufficient detail and a proposal for corrective action to be taken, including any proposed changes to this Policy.
+The Firm's senior management, via the Counterparty Committee, is responsible for the review of best execution outcomes and any resulting changes to approved counterparties. - 7.2.
+The Counterparty Committee receives management information relating to best execution from the central dealing desk and the compliance department bi-annually. - 7.3.
+Any deficiencies or issues identified by the Firm's monitoring procedures are promptly escalated to the Counterparty Committee for its review with sufficient detail and a proposal for corrective action to be taken, including any proposed changes to this Policy. - 7.4.
+The Counterparty Committee may decide to form a Best Execution sub-group to delegate some of the above management and monitoring processes while holding the ultimate responsibility.